hpe-dev-incubator/hpe-dev-portal/content/blog/ll-mesh-exploring-chat-service-and-factory-design-pattern.md

 ![](/img/tool-chat.png)

-These examples demonstrate the flexibility and potential of LL-Mesh services, highlighting the power of LLM models and advanced prompt engineering in solving diverse problems.
+These examples demonstrate the flexibility and potential of LLM Agentic Tool Mesh services, highlighting the power of LLM models and advanced prompt engineering in solving diverse problems.

 ### Conclusion

-The **LL-Mesh Chat Service** and accompanying tools exemplify how advanced design principles like the Factory Design Pattern, combined with innovative prompt engineering, simplify and enhance the adoption of Gen AI.
-By abstracting complexities and providing versatile examples, LL-Mesh enables developers and users alike to unlock the transformative potential of Gen AI in a variety of domains.
+The **LLM Agentic Tool Mesh Chat Service** and accompanying tools exemplify how advanced design principles like the Factory Design Pattern, combined with innovative prompt engineering, simplify and enhance the adoption of Gen AI.
+By abstracting complexities and providing versatile examples, LLM Agentic Tool Mesh enables developers and users alike to unlock the transformative potential of Gen AI in a variety of domains.

-Stay tuned for our next post, where we’ll delve into another key service of LL-Mesh and explore how it continues to democratize Gen AI!
+Stay tuned for our next post, where we’ll delve into another key service of LLM Agentic Tool Mesh and explore how it continues to democratize Gen AI!